Fred Guidici

 Fred Guidici (born November 8, 1964) is an American football coach.
-He is the senior special teams quality control analyst for Stanford University, a position he has held since 2023.
-He is formerly the special teams coordinator at San Jose State University Guidici served as the head football coach at Menlo College in Atherton, California from 2009 to 2011.
-For the 2020 season, Guidici transitioned in to an off-field role as an analyst with a focus on special teams.
+He is the special teams coordinator at San Jose State University for the third time.
+Guidici was the senior special teams quality control analyst for Stanford University, in 2023 and 2024 and became the Special Teams Coordinator in 2025.
+Guidici served as the head football coach at Menlo College in Atherton, California from 2009 to 2011.